Understanding the problem

 Background image:

-A man receives a relaxing muscle massage with a yellow strap support.
+A man is receiving a relaxing muscle massage using a yellow strap.